parkermac/LO/extract/tef2/README.md

 The basic idea of TEF is that you extract transport of volume, salt, and other tracers through a bunch of "sections" across an estuarine channel.
 These are then organized into salinity classes (or bins in a histogram) and the transport in each salinity bin is tidally averaged.
 So you have a time series of transports in each salinity bin.
 Then you can further condense the information by adding up all the transport of a given sign and calling these Qin and Qout.
 Similarly the transport-weighted salinity is called Sin and Sout.
 The result is that the whole complicated exchange flow through a section is expressed as four terms.

+This code also allows you to gather time series of tracer content in the segments between sections, and use these to create tracer budgets for different volumes.

 For a complete description please see: MacCready, P. (2011).
 Calculating Estuarine Exchange Flow Using Isohaline Coordinates.
 Journal of Physical Oceanography, 41, 1116-1124. doi:10.1175/2011JPO4517.1

 ---